 For WordPress sites, there are multiple plugins you can use to optimize images.
 One of the easiest ways to reduce the size of an image is to use plugins like the Smush plugin for WordPress.
 The process is really quite simply.
 Once the plugin is activated, all you need to do is upload your image files as usual on WordPress.
 The Smush plugin will do it’s thing automatically.
 However, there might be times where it’s not automatic.
 In those cases, simply click the “Smush now” icon.

 Optimize images without plugins

 If you’re not using WordPress as your Content Management System (CMS), or you are afraid of adding too many plugins, there are other options.
-For example, Affinity Photo goes for a better price than Photoshop while it has similar feature.
+For example, Affinity Photo goes for a better price than Photoshop while it has similar features.
 This allows you to reduce the file size of the image while maintaining most of the quality.

 Alternatively, there are free online tools that do the same job as the Smush plugin we discussed above.
 For example, you have the site Web Site Planet.
 It is a free online tool that use a simple and effective drag-and-drop user interface.
 It is very simple to use, can reduce file size by between 60 to 80 percent, while retaining much of the image quality.
 It’s an excellent alternative should you want to avoid adding new plugins to your WordPress site.

 Unfortunately, no amount of optimization is going to help if your site is run from a slow and low capability server.
 If you haven’t considered or evaluated your hosting for a while, it might be worth looking into it.

 Keep people posted!
 Generally speaking, data indicates that you ought to keep a very active blog/website.
 Research shows that for small companies with fewer than 10 employees, publishing 11 times or more generate 3 times more traffic to their site!
 This is pretty amazing when you think about it.